aldinh777/potatoheadshot/README.md

 Cauldron with fire mana will cook any item dropped into it

-Drop iron hoe to mana fire, and it will transform to "Lava Hoe" which works like a normal hoe but instead a normal farmland, you will get "Lava Farmland"
+Drop iron hoe to mana fire, and it will transform to "Lava Hoe"

+Works like a normal hoe but give "Lava Farmland" instead

 Lava farmland needs lava instead of water